 Does the robot operate without a driver?
 Is it being driven by remote control?

 The SnowBot is autonomous, meaning it is “self-driving”.
 It navigates by following a pre-programmed path.
-All SnowBots are monitored by our 24/7 expert Support Team via the cloud-based Robot Operations Center (ROC) that provides real-time status.
+All SnowBots can be monitored via the cloud-based Robot Operations Center (ROC) that provides real-time status.
 You can access the ROC Dashboard from a computer’s web browser or from your smartphone via the mobile app.

 Is the robot using GPS as it clears the sidewalks?